SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/MagneticFieldSensing/_index.md

 After all this work (actually, its not that bad, just a few components soldered in parallel), you’ll still probably want to amplify your signal.
 One feature of the resonant circuits described above is that they do not have very high output impedance&mdash;that is, if you try drawing significant currents from them it will load them down and kill the resonance.
 Kind of like sticking a tuning fork in a block of cheese&mdash;the fork will not continue to shake the cheese at 1&thinsp;kHz for minutes.
 Instead, the vibrations will quickly die down to nothing.

-Two ways to deal with this low-impedance sensor are to buffer the signal or simply use a non-inverting op-amp configuation (as shown below):
+Two ways to deal with this low-impedance sensor are to buffer the signal or simply use a non-inverting op-amp configuration (as shown below):

 ![Non inverting op-amp](noninverting_opamp.png)